This product is freeze dried. All water molecules have been removed.

 Species reactivity key:

-Anti-GABA(A) γ2 Receptor (extracellular) Antibody (#AGA-005) is a highly specific antibody directed against an epitope of the rat protein.
+Anti-GABA(A) γ2 Receptor (extracellular) Antibody (#AGA-005) is a highly specific antibody directed against an epitope of rat GABRG2.
 The antibody can be used in western blot, immunohistochemistry, and immunocytochemistry applications.
-The antibody recognizes an extracellular epitope and is thus highly suited for live cell imaging.
+The antibody recognizes an extracellular epitope and is thus suited for live cell imaging.
 It has been designed to recognize GABA(A) γ2 from human, rat, and mouse samples.